 Capital gain distributions are generally earned when a mutual fund manager sells a security within the fund portfolio for a gain.
 The annual net gain recognized from sales within the fund is passed through to shareholders and reported on Form 1099-DIV.
 Long-term gain distributions are listed in Box 2a, Total capital gain distributions, while short-term gain distributions are included in Box 1a, Total ordinary dividends.
 The amount of time the fund portfolio held the shares – not how long the individual held shares of the mutual fund – determines whether the gain is considered long-term or short-term.

-In 2006, the IRS began requiring brokerage firms to report tax-exempt interest on Form 1099-INT.
+The IRS requires brokerage firms to report tax-exempt interest on Form 1099-INT.
 While this interest may not be subject to federal income tax, it may impact the amount of Social Security benefits subject to tax.
 Please consult with your tax professional as to how to report this income.

 The main difference between qualified and non-qualified dividends is how the IRS applies the method of taxation.
 Qualified dividends are taxed at the same rate as long-term capital gains while non-qualified dividends are taxed at the taxpayer's ordinary income rate.
 Dividends and long-term gains from equities, traditional preferred stocks, stock funds and foreign stocks that trade on a U.S. exchange may qualify for the reduced rate.

 The percentage of qualified and non-qualified income from mutual funds is based on the underlying assets within the fund portfolio.
 Generally, most distributions from stock funds are qualified, most distributions from bond funds are non-qualified and balanced fund distributions are a mixture.

 You may be permitted to claim a credit or take a deduction on your tax return.
 For amounts withheld in excess of the foreign tax withholding treaty rate, you generally have to submit a request for a refund to the foreign taxing authority.
 Each country has different filing requirements; contact your qualified tax professional for more information.